Empire: Late modern period

 Egyptologist Barry Kemp developed a "basic model" of imperial evolution.
 At the start, according to the model, we have a number of roughly equal players.
 The game inexorably follows a trajectory toward a critical point when one player accumulated sufficient power to outweigh other players and becomes unstoppable.
 Imagining an imperial game of this kind outlines the "essence of the basic process at work in history."
 Kemp specialized on the Bronze Age and by accident published his game theory in 1989, the moment before modern empires completed his "basic process."

-An Historian specializing on the world history explicitly applied Kemp's game analogy to modern empires.
+Historian Max Ostrovsky, specializing in world history, explicitly applied Kemp's game analogy to modern empires.
 The global closure c.1900 marks the point when empires ended their "regular season" and entered "play-offs."
 The knock-out tournament began with "wild card playoff" (First World War), proceeded with "breath-stopping series of quarterfinals and semifinals" (Second World War), and "culminated with a deadly boring final that went into triple overtime until the Soviets scored a golden own goal."

 Fall of empires

-The fall of an empire is typically associated with a change in the world order, with a new hegemon replacing the former empire.
-There is typically a decline in soft power and hard power.
-During the fall, the empire typically retreats its expanded operations.
-Trade shrinks as the former empire shifts its priorities towards domestic policy.
-Living conditions may deteriorate as the economy shrinks.
-Balkanization or territorial divisions may occur.
-However, this process is not universal.
-Some empires are more resilient and fall gracefully while others experience complete chaos.